prajaktagd/research-paper-on-db/docs/research-paper.md

 **Distributed**

 Distributed databases store information across different physical sites.
 The database resides on multiple CPUs on a single site or spread out across various locations.
 Due to the connections between the distributed databases, the information appears as a single database to end-users.
 Additionally, if one database fails, users can still access the system through other systems.
 Common examples of distributed databases include Apache Ignite, Apache Cassandra, Couchbase Server, etc.

+### Design

+**OLTP**

+Online Transaction Processing (OLTP) is a type of database system used in transaction-oriented applications, such as many operational systems.
+'Online' refers to that such systems are expected to respond to user requests and process them in real-time.
+Online transaction processing systems are used in business for handling processes like financial transactions, order entries, customer relationship management, and retail sales.
+OLTP databases need to be ACID-compliant as well.
+ACID refers to a standardized set of properties that guarantee database transactions are processed reliably, accurately, and consistently.

+**OLAP**

+Online Analytical Processing (OLAP) is software technology you can use to analyze business data from different points of view.
+Organizations collect and store data from multiple data sources, such as websites, applications, smart meters, and internal systems.
+OLAP combines and groups this data into categories to provide actionable insights for strategic planning.
+For example, a retailer stores data about all the products it sells, such as color, size, cost, and location.
+The retailer also collects customer purchase data, such as the name of the items ordered and total sales value, in a different system.
+OLAP combines the datasets to answer questions such as which color products are more popular or how product placement impacts sales.

+### Hosting

+**On-premises**

+On-premises software is installed and runs on computers on the premises of the person or organization using the software, rather than at a remote facility such as a server farm or cloud.
+Businesses have more control of on-premises assets by maintaining the performance, security and upkeep, as well as the physical location.

+**Cloud**

+A cloud database is a database built to run in a public or hybrid cloud environment to help organize, store, and manage data within an organization.
+Cloud databases organize and store structured, unstructured, and semi-structured data just like traditional on-premises databases.
+However, they also provide many of the same benefits of cloud computing, including speed, scalability, agility and reduced costs.
+Popular cloud databases are Microsoft Azure, Amazon Web Service (AWS), Google cloud, etc.

+### Processing power

+**Personal**

+Personal databases have single-user access and process on low to medium-powered machines.
+Simpler database applications benefit from this database type due to the low cost and maintenance.

+**Commercial**

+A commercial database has multiple users with various permissions as well as numerous applications on high-powered machines.
+High availability commercial databases are costly and require constant maintenance as well as support.